GuilhermeRossato/remote-function-call/README.md

 This application should not run on sensitive environments.
 Ideally you would have a firewall or a closed network for this to be effective.

+I also expect the underlying protocol (TCP) to handle data integrity, since i'm only checking the parameters, its type and sizes.

 ## Repository Usage